language | lines | proportion |

 Among the numerous examples of software in this category are:

-1. The mlr3 package (with accompanying JOSS paper), which provides, “A modern object-oriented machine learning framework in R.”
+package (with accompanying JOSS paper), which provides, “A modern object-oriented machine learning framework in R.” - The

-2. The fmcmc package (with accompanying JOSS paper), which provides a unified framework and workflow for Markov-Chain Monte Carlo analyses.
+package (with accompanying JOSS paper), which provides a unified framework and workflow for Markov-Chain Monte Carlo analyses. - The

 These packages also often contain numerical routines (cross-validation, performance scoring, model comparison), that can be evaluated for correctness or accuracy.